jmccor99/terraform/readme.md

-# Simple AWS VPC setup using Terraform
+# AWS VPC setup using Terraform

 Creates a single VPC with a public and private subnet in each availability zone in the eu-west-2 region.